camunda/camunda-docs-manual/content/user-guide/process-engine/incidents.md

 ---

 Incidents are notable events that happen in the process engine.
 Such incidents usually indicate some kind of problem related to process execution.
 Examples of such incidents may be a failed job with elapsed retries (retries = 0), indicating that an execution is stuck and manual administrative action is necessary to repair the process instance.
-Or the fact that a process instance has entered an error state which could be modeled as a BPMN Error Boundary event or a User Task explicitly marked as "error state".
 If such incidents arise, the process engine fires an internal event which can be handled by a configurable incident handler.

 In the default configuration, the process engine writes incidents to the process engine database.
 You may then query the database for different types and kinds of incidents using the `IncidentQuery` exposed by the `RuntimeService`: